Skip to content

 In the example above, we can see that:

-• our backend returned an error,
+• Our backend returned an error,

-• the error was caused by a user trying to login with invalid credentials,
+• The error was caused by a user trying to login with invalid credentials,

-• the workflow moved on to the error branch as a result, and
+• The workflow moved on to the error branch as a result, and

-• started going through the actions in the error branch.
+• Started going through the actions in the error branch.

 TIP

-Before testing a workflow, try clearing the logs to get a nice clean view of what is happening:
+Before testing a workflow, try clearing the logs to get a clean view of what is happening:

 Clear logs

-UX & performance audit
+UX and performance audit

 When you develop an app, things can start getting complex quickly.

-• variables are updated in the order you would expect.
+• Variables are updated in the order you would expect.

 Example 1 - flow of actions